 Paul: Well, let’s take a step back.
 What is one of the biggest challenges for wineries these days?
 Without question, it is the need for differentiation.
 You need something different in this space in order to make it.
 This is especially true now that eCommerce has hit the mainstream.
 Customers aren’t just purchasing a few dozen brands from a handful of local stores.
 They literally have thousands of options available.
 And too many of those options look, sound, and feel the same.

 So what can you do in a world where wine and wine brands have been so homogenized and commoditized?
 That’s really the first question we have to answer.

-Dave: OK, so let’s go there!
+CPL: OK, so let’s go there!
 What can wineries do to break through the noise and really offer something different?

 Paul: I think it all comes down to experience.
 And that takes engagement.
 Wineries have done pretty well at innovation when it comes to product.
 But they are still trying to figure things out when it comes to engagement.